Janet Munro: Return to acting

-Munro was inactive in her profession for a few years in order to concentrate on raising a family but returned to acting after her second marriage to Ian Hendry ended in 1968.

-She appeared in episodes of Vendetta ("The Running Man"), and Thirty-Minute Theatre ("Turn Off If You Know the Ending") and had a support part in Sebastian (1968).
+Munro was inactive in her profession for a few years to concentrate on raising a family.
+She appeared in episodes of Vendetta ("The Running Man"), and Thirty-Minute Theatre ("Turn Off If You Know the Ending"), and had a supporting part in Sebastian (1968).

-Munro travelled to New York to star in a TV adaptation of The Admirable Crichton (1968).
+Munro travelled to New York City to star in a TV adaptation of The Admirable Crichton (1968).
 She had a cameo in Cry Wolf (1969).

-Munro was in ITV Playhouse ("Premiere: Flower Dew"), and Cry Wolf (1969).
-She had the lead in a series, The Tenant of Wildfell Hall (1969).
-Reviewing the latter The Guardian called her "a revelation.
+Munro was in ITV Playhouse ("Premiere: Flower Dew"), and had the lead in a series, The Tenant of Wildfell Hall (1969).
+Reviewing the latter, The Guardian called her "a revelation.
 She is no longer the B picture girl next door.
 She is a woman and her acting has power and experience of life."

 Her last roles were in Play for Today ("The Piano"), and in several episodes of the TV series Adam Smith.

-In July 1971 she appeared on stage in Look – No Hands.
+In July 1971, she appeared on stage in Look – No Hands.

 Personal life

+Munro married actor Tony Wright in January 1957.
+She says she was given away at her wedding by Earl St. John of Rank, and they honeymooned in France, where Wright was making a film.
+According to Munro, Wright did not like her working and was jealous of her success; she left him after getting the contract with Disney.
+Wright was granted a divorce in 1960, claiming Munro had committed adultery with Gerry O'Hara.

-Munro was married to actor Tony Wright from 1956 until 1959.
-She married Ian Hendry in 1963; the couple had two children, Sally and Corrie.
+Munro married Ian Hendry in 1963; the couple had two children, Sally and Corrie.
 They lived in a house on Pharaoh's Island.

-Val Guest, who directed Munro in The Day the Earth Caught Fire, later said "Janet's life was a disaster... [she] didn't become an alcoholic until she met Ian.
+Val Guest, who directed Munro in The Day the Earth Caught Fire, later said, "Janet's life was a disaster... [she] didn't become an alcoholic until she met Ian.
 She tried too hard to keep up with him."

 Munro and Hendry were divorced in December 1971.
 Hendry offered no contest to the charge that the marriage had broken down due to Hendry's "unreasonable behaviour".